Links2004/arduinoWebSockets/README.md

 The mode can be aktivated in the ```WebSockets.h``` (see WEBSOCKETS_NETWORK_TYPE define).

 [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) libary is required.

-Note: in this mode wss / SSL is not possible.

 ### Issues ###
 Submit issues to: https://github.com/Links2004/arduinoWebSockets/issues